 - Support science in Antarctica through cooperation with National Antarctic Programs, including logistical support and research and to foster cooperation between private-sector travel and the international science community in the Antarctic; and

-- Ensure that the best qualified staff and field personnel are employed by the Membership through continued training and education; and to encourage and develop international acceptance of evaluation, certification and accreditation programs for Antarctic personnel.
+- Facilitate employment by the Membership of the best qualified staff and field personnel are employed by the Membership through continued training and education; and to encourage and develop international acceptance of evaluation, certification and accreditation programs for Antarctic personnel.

 No, however the overwhelming majority are.
 At the present time, all tours aboard commercial passenger vessels to Antarctica are operated by IAATO members.

-IAATO's Membership Directory can be found on the web at: http://apps.iaato.org/iaato/directory/.
-Our types of membership include Members, Associate B1 Members, Associate B2 Members, and Affiliate Members.
+IAATO's Membership Directory can be found on our website under 'Who is IAATO'.
+Our types of membership include Operators and Associate members.
 Please click on the type of membership you are inquiring about to find a list of members in that category of membership.
 "Any" will give you a list of all members in alphabetical order or you can select the different types of membership if you prefer searching that way.
 To retain membership in the association, members must be in "good standing" which means complying with IAATO Objectives and Bylaws.

-As mentioned above, there are four Types of membership in IAATO: Members, Associate B1 Members, Associate B2 Members and Affiliate Members.
+As mentioned above, there are two Types of membership in IAATO: Operators and Associate members.
 The category of membership depends upon the commercial interest that the company has.

-- Members are experienced organizers that operate travel programs to the Antarctic, have been Associate Members for at least one year, and have fulfilled certain membership and operational requirements.
+- Operators are experienced organizers that operate travel programs to the Antarctic, have been Associate Members for at least one year, and have fulfilled certain membership and operational requirements.

-- Associate B1 Members are organizers that operate travel programs to Antarctica but are new to IAATO and have not yet met all of the membership and operational requirements.
-Once they do, and have had their operation assessed by an observer, these companies can apply for full Member status.
+- Provisional Operator Members are organizers that operate travel programs to Antarctica but are new to IAATO and have not yet met all of the membership and operational requirements.
+Once they do, and have had their operation assessed by an observer, these companies can apply for full Operator status.

 There are a number of advantages of traveling with an IAATO member.
-Membership in IAATO is, in essence, the "seal of approval" of an outstanding company.
-In 2011 IAATO celebrated its 20th year of advocating, promoting and practicing safe and environmentally responsible private sector travel to Antarctica.
-The association has set forth stringent guidelines and rigorous operational protocols to ensure that travel to the region is not only safe but also that all of the necessary precautions are taken to minimize impact on the environment and wildlife.
-All of our members share this commitment to the region.
-This self-regulation is combined with the authority of the Antarctic Treaty Parties to regulate tourism in their official capacity.
+In 2011 IAATO celebrated its 20th year of advocating and promoting safe and environmentally responsible private sector travel to Antarctica.
+IAATO's operational guidelines, which are based on the Antarctic Treaty System, including the Antarctic Treaty and the Protocol on Environmental Protection to the Antarctic Treaty, along with IMO Conventions and similar international and national laws and agreements, are designed to promote travel to the region that is not only safe but also that all of the necessary precautions are taken to minimize impact on the environment and wildlife.
+IAATO's members share this commitment to the region.
+This commitment is combined with the authority of the Antarctic Treaty Parties to regulate tourism in their official capacity.
 As a result, there has been virtually no discernable impact on the environment in the 40+ years that tourism has been taking place to the region.

 ARE THE LARGE CRUISE SHIPS ALLOWED TO GO TO ANTARCTICA?
 IF SO, ARE THESE OPERATORS MEMBERS OF IAATO?